aws-samples/aws-secure-environment-accelerator/README.md

 ### Creates AWS Account

-- Core Accounts - as many or as few as your organization requires, using the naming you desire
+- Core Accounts - as many or as few as your organization requires, using the naming you desire.
+These accounts are used to centralize core capabilities across the organization and provide `Control Panel` like capabilities across the environment.
+Common core accounts include:
   - Shared Network
   - Operations
   - Perimeter
   - Log-Archive
   - Security-Audit
-- Workload Accounts - automate mass account creation, or use AWS organizations to scale one account at a time
+- Workload Accounts - automate mass account creation, or use AWS organizations to scale one account at a time.
+These accounts are used to host a customers workloads and applications.
 - Scalable to 1000's of AWS accounts
-- Supports AWS Organizations nested ou's and importing existing AWS accounts
+- Supports AWS Organizations nested [ou's](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous.html) and importing existing AWS accounts
 - Performs 'account warming' to establish initial limits, when required
 - Automatically submits limit increases, when required (complies with initial limits until increased)